SpecialBomb/sbdm/README.md

 +The Super Nailgun no longer shoots nails, but rather acts like the Doom Chaingun.

++The lightning gun now acts very differently.
+You hold down you attack button to charge it, and you let go to fire.
+The more ammo and the longer you charge for, it will do more damage.

 #Gameplay Changes

 +The Quad and Ring now drop on death.